AWS EC2 Best Practices

 Load Balancing of Client Connections

-Application clients are accessing a MemSQL database cluster by connecting to aggregator nodes.
+Application clients access a MemSQL database cluster by connecting to aggregator nodes.
 Normally multiple aggregator nodes are provisioned for fault tolerance and performance considerations.
 A good practice is to spread client connections evenly across all aggregator nodes of a MemSQL cluster.
-This can be achieved with either of the following methods, or a combination thereof:
+This can be achieved with either or both the following methods:

 - Application side connection pool.
 Sophisticated connection pool implementations offer load balancing, failover and failback, and even multi-pool failover and failback.